gsitu322/War-iOS-8-Card-Game/README.md

 #To Dos
--Upgrade the game to a standard deck
+- Upgrade the game to a standard deck
--Add animations for wins
+- Add animations for wins
--Add ability for 2 players
+- Add ability for 2 players